 From the WordPress admin bar at the top of your page, click the Customize with CSS Hero option.

-This will reveal a simple point-and-click visual editor you can use to edit and customize your WordPress page.
+This reveals a simple point-and-click visual editor to edit and customize your WordPress page.

 Customize Your Design

-For example, to customize the background color for the header area, click it to open the options panel on the left-hand side.
-Then you can choose a color from the color picker tool.
+Click the header to open the options panel on the left.
+Then, you can choose a color from the color picker tool.

-Click your page’s background and choose a color or gradient from the list to change your background color.
+Click your page’s background.
+Choose a color or gradient from the list to change it.
 You can also add your background image.

-The only drawback of using CSS Hero is that you can’t add crucial elements like contact forms, signup forms, social buttons, etc. For that, we suggest using the SeedProd method above.
+The drawback of using CSS Hero is you can’t add elements like contact forms, signup forms, and social buttons.
+For those, we suggest using the SeedProd method below.

 Continue customizing your page, clicking different elements, and adding custom colors and fonts.